 1. [Optional] Source NWDAF determines, e.g. triggered by a UE mobility event notification, to prepare an analytics subscription transfer to target NWDAF(s), as specified in the procedure illustrated in clause 6.1B.2.3.

-2. Source NWDAF determines, e.g. based on the UE location information received and the analytics consumer's serving area either directly received in step 0 or indirectly received via NRF, to perform an analytics subscription transfer to target NWDAF(s).
+2. Source NWDAF determines, e.g. based on the UE location information received and the analytics consumer's serving area either directly received in step 0 or indirectly received via NRF, to perform an analytics subscription transfer to a target NWDAF.
 Therefore, the source NWDAF determines the analytics subscription(s) to be transferred to a target NWDAF.

 3. Source NWDAF performs an NWDAF discovery and selects the target NWDAF.
 NWDAF discovery may be skipped if the target NWDAF had already been discovered as part of a prepared analytics subscription transfer.
 In the case of aggregated analytics from multiple NWDAFs, the source NWDAF may use the set of NWDAF identifiers related to aggregated analytics (see clause 6.1.3) to preferably select a target NWDAF that is already serving the consumer.